• Istituto di Biologia e Patologia Molecolari

 https://centenario.cnr.it

-go to video
+go to 100th anniversary Events

 MISSION The IBPM develops research in the following areas